167th Street station (IND Concourse Line)

 The 167th Street station is a local station on the IND Concourse Line of the New York City Subway.
-Located at the intersection of 167th Street and Grand Concourse in the Highbridge and Concourse neighborhoods of the Bronx, it is served by the D train at all times except rush hours in peak direction and the B train during rush hours.
+Located at the intersection of 167th Street and Grand Concourse in the Highbridge and Concourse neighborhoods of the Bronx, it is served by the D train at all times except rush hours in peak direction and the B train weekdays only.

 History

 This underground station, along with the rest of the Concourse Line, opened on July 1, 1933.
 Initial service was provided by the C express and CC local trains.

 Under the 2015–2019 MTA Capital Plan, the station underwent a complete overhaul as part of the Enhanced Station Initiative, and was entirely closed for several months.
 Upgrades included cellular service, Wi-Fi, USB charging stations, interactive service advisories and maps.
 In January 2018, the NYCT and Bus Committee recommended that Citnalta-Forte receive the $125 million contract for the renovations of 167th and 174th–175th Streets on the IND Concourse Line and 145th Street on the IRT Lenox Avenue Line.
 However, the MTA Board temporarily deferred the vote for these packages after city representatives refused to vote to award the contracts.
 The contract was put back for a vote in February, where it was ultimately approved.
 The staircase entrance on the southwest corner of McClellan Street and Grand Concourse closed on July 9, while the rest of the station closed for repairs on August 27, and reopened on January 9, 2019.
 In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
+In May 2024, the Federal Transit Administration awarded the MTA $157 million for accessibility renovations at five stations, including 167th Street.
+The funds would be used to add elevators, signs, and public-announcement systems, as well as repair platforms and stairs, at each station.